Francesco Coccopalmerio

-Francesco Coccopalmerio (6 March 1938) is an Italian cardinal.
+Francesco Coccopalmerio (born 6 March 1938) is an Italian cardinal.
 He was president of the Pontifical Council for Legislative Texts from his appointment by Pope Benedict XVI on 15 February 2007 until his resignation was accepted by Pope Francis on 7 April 2018.
 He spent his early years in the Archdiocese of Milan and became an auxiliary bishop in 1993.
 He moved to the Roman Curia in 2000.

 Biography

 Early life

 Coccopalmerio was born in San Giuliano Milanese, Italy, where his parents were living during World War II, on 6 March 1938 and raised in Sernio, his mother's home town.
 He was ordained a priest on 28 June 1962 by Giovanni Montini (later Pope Paul VI), then the archbishop of Milan.
 He received a licentiate in theology in 1963.
 He received a doctorate in canon law from the Pontifical Gregorian University in 1968.
 In 1976 he obtained a doctorate in law at the Università Cattolica del Sacro Cuore in Milan.